 - Access to information held by the administration (Freedom of Information and Privacy Law).

-Students must be active in the Juris Doctor/Grad Dip Legal Practice program and have successfully completed the following courses:
+Students must be active in the Juris Doctor/Grad Dip Legal Practice or Master of Laws and have successfully completed the following courses:

 (LAWS6120 and LAWS6121) or LAWS6002B AND

 (LAWS6130 or LAWS6003B) AND

 (LAWS6140 and LAWS6141) or LAWS6004B.